 Annual allowance is the amount by which the value of your pension benefits may increase in any one year (years run from 6 April to 5 April) without you having to pay a tax charge.

-For the tax year 2019/2020, the annual allowance is £40,000.
+For the tax year 2022 to 2023, the annual allowance is £40,000.
 The assessment covers any pension benefits you may have in all tax-registered pension arrangements – not just this scheme.
-For the tax year 2018/19, the annual allowance was £40,000.
-We write to you by the following October if your pension benefits in the Kent Pension Fund exceed this amount.
+For the tax year 2021 to 2022, the annual allowance was £40,000.
+If your pension benefits in the Kent Pension Fund exceed this amount, we write to you by the October following the end of the tax year.

 The annual allowance also applies in the year you take your benefits, although there is an exemption in the case of serious ill health retirement or death.